 Urbanization changes the world at a magnitude and speed that is unparalleled in human history.
-95% of global population growth takes place in cities.
+Almost all of the global population growth takes place in cities.
 Between 2000 and 2030 the urban population is expected to double, with the most significant growth happening in secondary cities.
 The urban built-up area is expected to triple in the same period.
 80% of global Gross Domestic Product (GDP) is produced in urban agglomerations, while 70% of global carbon emissions are generated in cities.
 At the same time, prevalent inequalities in cities cause an "urbanization of poverty", particularly affecting women and youth.
 In fact, the absolute number of slum dwellers is growing, particularly in Sub-Saharan Africa and South Asia, with the vast majority of them being under 24.

 Urbanization transforms the social and economic fabric of entire nations, societies and economies.
-History has shown that urbanization can modernize societies, copromote more accountable governance systems, address inequalities more effectively, particularly in questions of land and property rights and access to services, advance new and modern modes of production and increase life expectancy.
-The achievement of this vision presupposes cities in which both women and men have decent jobs, political voice and services designed to support them in their multiple and intersecting roles.
+A metropolization process is being observed globally.
+Urban sprawl usually goes together with social and spatial segregation, less effective services and increased urban vulnerabilities and ecological footprint.
+Nevertheless, urban development is not only about negative externalities, it is as well an opportunity for development, given that cities are also engines of growth and seedbeds for creativity.
+Indeed, history has shown that urbanization can modernize societies, copromote more accountable governance systems, address inequalities more effectively, particularly in questions of land and property rights and access to services, advance new and modern modes of production and increase life expectancy.
+The achievement of this vision presupposes cities in which both women and men have decent jobs, political voice, security guarantees and services designed to support them in their multiple and intersecting roles.

 But these benefits of urbanization can only be harnessed on the condition that urbanization is pro-actively planned, managed and catered to those new urbanites that are predominantly affected by inadequate policy responses to urbanization, the urban poor.
+For this purpose, local authorities, who are the legitimate and relevant actors for ensuring the steering of a territorial strategy based on the common interest, should have institutional, regulatory, technical and financial capacities to assume this function.
+Indeed, local authorities have to lead the process that allows the various stakeholders of the territory to meet each other, share their knowledge and debate.
+Launching a process of strategic urban planning or the implementation of a great project can be an efficient driving force to create a local space of dialogue and structure democratic urban governance.

-How the world urbanizes may therefore be as important as urbanization itself.
-The decisions that partnerships between national governments, local authorities and leaders of organised civil societies are taking today will impact cities and the urban poor for the next 20-30 years.
-This requires a significant change in mind-set within the international development community.
+How the world urbanizes is therefore as important as urbanization itself.
+The decisions that partnerships between national governments, local authorities and community/citizens organisations are taking today will impact the living conditions in cities and the urban poor for the next 20-30 years.
+Creating decent urban living conditions for all requires a significant change in mind-set within city governments and the international development community.
+Complex environmental and economic challenges and the multiple dimensions of poverty require respectively appropriate partnerships.

-There is a breath of examples of partnerships between national and local government and civil society that need to be better understood and showcased in order to stimulate similar developments within and across cities.
+There is a breath of examples of fruitful partnerships between national and local government and community/citizens organisations that need to be better understood and showcased in order to stimulate similar developments within and across cities.
 Evidence is showing that these are particularly successful when a coordinated, institutional framework is in place.